-Refined Coconut Oil – A high proportion of the coconut oil that ends up in foods may be classified as refined.
-Tropical Traditions defines refined oil as a product that has undergone bleaching and deodorizing.
+Refined Coconut Oil - A high proportion of the coconut oil that ends up in foods may be classified as refined.
+My affiliate partner Tropical Traditions defines refined oil as a product that has undergone bleaching and deodorizing.
 Such treatment becomes necessary because of the unsanitary conditions in which farmers often store the coconut solids before they send them to a factory for processing.
 Refining and bleaching deplete vitamin E and other nutrients as well as remove the coconut taste and odor.

 Unrefined Coconut Oil (AKA Virgin Coconut Oil) – Unrefined oil, also known as virgin coconut oil, does not undergo the same process as its refined equivalent.
 Producers make the virgin product by a variety of methods including gentle heating, fermentation, refrigeration, enzymes, and mechanically pressing the coconut meat soon after picking.
 Because of this difference, they need not use any chemicals to treat the oil and it retains more of the compounds naturally present.
 Although slightly more expensive, this method retains all of the beneficial polyphenols and nutrients as well as the pleasant coconut taste and aroma.
 One potential problem with unrefined oils is that they have a lower smoke point than refined oils.
 That means when you cook with them, you can’t use as high of heat or the oil will burn.